 Additionally, prioritization queues are a dynamic cycle at all Amazon fulfillment centers.
 A prioritization queue cannot tell the box contents of a shipment if the data isn’t uploaded to Amazon and a live load will have different prioritization than a dead load as they can wait till less-than-peak times to unload a dropped trailer.
 A full article explaining this concept can be made if there is enough interest.

 When SHOULD you use 2D Barcodes?

 - 2D Barcodes are useful!
 They have their purpose.
 If you want suppliers to generate box contents for you without access to Amazon, they can do so with the right software.

 - 2D Box Content Barcodes store lots of data.
-This can be used for internal tracking, warehouse management, and pre-packing boxes.
+This can be used for internal tracking, warehouse management, and pre-packing boxes if you want to.

 - Lastly, we upload all our client’s box content information to Amazon, ensuring expiration dates are uploaded and the fastest, optimal check-in times, but also print 2D barcodes on the same label in case there is a temporary error with Amazon’s feeds, MWS/SP-API, or other technical issues.
+For example, if the shipment is marked as “Shipped” prematurely and we don’t have time to open a case to change it back to worked.
+We can resort to using 2D barcodes as a backup.
+This happens in probably 0.1-0.2% of our shipments — Extremely rarely.
 They are a fantastic backup plan in the midst of a technical issue, but are never relied upon.
-We are able to label our boxes as we build our shipments using Scanpower under their “Boxt” plan for $24/month (Not affiliated, just saves us a lot of time).
-This saves significant processing time while allowing us to add items to shipments, to boxes, and to pallets as we go.